 Classes will meet on weekdays from 8:30 a.m. to 3:55 p.m.
-Each class will be seventy minutes in length (with the exception of Introduction to American Law, which will be sixty minutes in length), and no courses will be offered simultaneously.
+Each class will be sixty-five minutes in length (with the exception of Introduction to American Law, which will be fifty-five minutes in length), and no courses will be offered simultaneously.
 Classes will be limited in size in order to facilitate interaction between faculty members and students.
 Foreign students considering further study or the practice of law in the United States will benefit especially from the Introduction to American Law course, from the case method of teaching and from frequent interaction with faculty members and fellow students.
-Classroom instruction will be supplemented by special seminars, panel discussions and site visits.
+Classroom instruction will be supplemented by international organization and law firm site visits.

 Courses will be divided into two two-week terms, each of which will be taught by a separate faculty member from a different legal culture in order better to expose participants not only to comparative law studies but also to different teaching methods.
 Students may enroll in as many as three courses for a maximum of six semester-hours of credit.
 Students must enroll in the same courses for both terms of the program.
 Geneva lawyers may, however, attend a single course for one or both terms.